GitHubKing23/ironthrivebeta/docs/wireframe.md

 +---------------------------------------------------------+
 ```

 The Affiliates and Admin pages use a simple grid layout.
 The **AffiliateCMS** page includes a form for adding new affiliate products and a list where each entry can be deleted.
+The **BlogCMS** page works similarly, letting admins create blog posts that appear on the Blog page.